merdok/homebridge-xiaomi-fan/README.md

 * dmaker.fan.p10 (Mi Smart Standing Fan 2)

 Note: The dmaker.fan.1c does not support `moveControl` (move left/right) and `angleButtons`.
-Since `moveControl` is automatically enabled this needs to be currently manually disabled in the config.json.
-Just set `moveControl` to false if you are using this device.

 ## Installation